Guinnessstache/houston-v4/README.md

 # HOUSTON v4

 # Note:  This version was forked from the original to allow an unsecure connection to your OriginTrail node.
 By using this you accept all risks associated with not having a secure connection to your node when making changes.
-To be safe, it is recommended that you always restart your node after any changes using this program so that your node generates a new random Houston password making the password you used previously to connect to your node invalid

 Houston is a visual user interface for your [OriginTrail](https://origintrail.io "OriginTrail") Node that makes operating it easy for everyone.